-- Eject CD/DVD; - Command Line (allows experienced users to execute any operation);
+- Log Saver (helps to collect and send the necessary log files to the Technical Support); - Eject CD/DVD; - Command Line (allows experienced users to execute any operation);

 - Reboot the computer; - Power off the computer.

 To move within the menu, please use the arrow keys of the computer keyboard.